apache/druid/docs/do-not-merge.md

 ### NULL handling

 `druid.generic.useDefaultValueForNull` is now disabled by default.
-Druid now differentiates between empty records, such as `' '`, and null records.
+Druid now differentiates between empty records and null records.
 Previously, Druid might treat empty records as empty or null.

 This change may impact your query results.
 For more information, see [SQL compatibility in the upgrade notes](#sql-compatibility-1).